wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 # Minimal telemetry configuration
 telemetry:
   enabled: true                 # Toggle telemetry collection
-  service_name: "mcp-journal"   # Service name for traces
+  service_name: "mcp-commit-story"   # Service name for traces
 ```

 ### AI Tone/Style Configuration

-The user can control the tone and style of AI-generated summaries in journal entries by setting the `ai_tone` field in `.mcp-journalrc.yaml`.
+The user can control the tone and style of AI-generated summaries in journal entries by setting the `ai_tone` field in `.mcp-commit-storyrc.yaml`.

 **Supported values:**
 - `neutral` (default): Objective, factual, and balanced.
 No strong personality.